openedx/edx-documentation/en_us/shared/building_and_running_chapters/running_course/course_grades.rst

 The chart on the **Progress** page includes y-axis labels for the grade ranges defined for the course.
-In this example, Pass is set to 60%, so at the end of the course students with a grade of 0.60 or higher can receive certificates.
+In this example, Pass is set to 60%, so at the end of the course, learners with a grade of 0.60 or higher can receive certificates.

-.. note:: Student scores on the **Progress** page are a snapshot of the current state of the problem score database.
+.. note:: Learner scores on the **Progress** page are a snapshot of the current state of the problem score database.
 They can, at times, be out of sync with actual problem scores.
-For example, asynchronicities can occur if the weight of a live problem was changed during an assignment, and not all students have resubmitted their answers for that problem.
+For example, asynchronicities can occur if the weight of a live problem was changed during an assignment, and not all learners have resubmitted their answers for that problem.

 .. _A Students View:

 =============================================
-A Student's View of Course Progress
+A Learner's View of Course Progress
 =============================================

-Students can check their progress by clicking **Progress** in the course navigation bar.
-The student's progress through the graded part of the course displays at the top of this page, above the subsection scores.
+Learners can check their progress by clicking **Progress** in the course navigation bar.
+The learner's progress through the graded part of the course displays at the top of this page, above the subsection scores.
 Progress is visualized as a chart with entries for all the assignments, total percentage earned in the course so far, and percent needed for each grade cutoff.
-Here is an example of a student's progress through edX101.
+Here is an example of a learner's progress through edX101.

 .. image:: ../../../shared/building_and_running_chapters/Images/StudentView_GradeCutoffs.png
  :alt: Image of a student's Course Progress page with the grade cutoffs legend
        highlighted

-The student can see from this page that edX101 was graded as a Pass/Fail course with a cutoff of 34% and that the grading rubric contained one assignment type, called Learning Sequence, consisting of 11 assignments total.
-Furthermore, this particular student has only submitted correct responses to two assignments, and that her current total percent grade in the course is 6%.
-By hovering over each progress bar, the student can get further statistics of how much each assignment was counted as.
+The learner can see from this page that edX101 was graded as a Pass/Fail course with a cutoff of 34% and that the grading rubric contained one assignment type, called Learning Sequence, consisting of 11 assignments total.
+Furthermore, this particular learner has only submitted correct responses to two assignments, and her current total percent grade in the course is 6%.
+By hovering over each progress bar, learners can get further statistics of how much each assignment was counted as.

-Further down on the **Progress** page is a list of all the subsections in the course, with the scores recorded for the student for all problems in the course.
-Here is the **Progress** page for the student in the example above:
+Further down on the **Progress** page is a list of all the subsections in the course, with the scores recorded for the learner for all problems in the course.
+Here is the **Progress** page for the learner in the example above:

 .. image:: ../../../shared/building_and_running_chapters/Images/StudentView_Problems.png
    :width: 800